Release notes 3.0.0#

 We hope you find this information useful and enjoy the new features and improvements offered in this release.

-To get a license key for EclecticIQ Intelligence Center 3.0 and newer, please contact your customer success manager for assistance.
+To get a license key for EclecticIQ Intelligence Center 3.0 and newer, please email EclecticIQ’s Customer Success team at email@example.com.

-EclecticIQ Intelligence Center 3.0.0 requires one of these supported operating systems:
+EclecticIQ Intelligence Center 3.0.0 and newer requires one of these supported operating systems:

 Red Hat Enterprise Linux 8